Wi-Fi vs. LoRa: Best IoT Wireless Power Monitoring Solutions

 Range and Coverage

-According to a study by Semtech, the operational range of LoRa is significantly greater than that of Wi-Fi.
+According to a study by Semtech, the operational range of LoRa is remarkably superior to that of Wi-Fi.
 For instance, LoRa devices can achieve:

 - Up to 15 kilometers in rural areas.

-In contrast, typical Wi-Fi networks provide coverage of about 30-100 meters indoors and up to 300 meters outdoors, depending on the router and environmental factors.
+In comparison, standard Wi-Fi networks accommodate coverage of approximately 30-100 meters indoors and up to 300 meters outdoors, influenced by factors such as router quality and environmental conditions.

 Data Transmission Rates

-Wi-Fi boasts considerably higher data transmission capabilities compared to LoRa.
-According to the Wi-Fi Alliance, Wi-Fi technology can transmit data at speeds up to 9.6 Gbps with the latest 802.11ax (Wi-Fi 6) standard.
-In comparison, LoRa offers a maximum data rate of only 27 kbps, which is suitable for data packets but not for bandwidth-intensive applications.
+Wi-Fi delivers significantly higher data transmission rates compared to LoRa.
+According to the Wi-Fi Alliance, the latest 802.11ax (Wi-Fi 6) standard can transmit data at speeds reaching up to 9.6 Gbps.
+In contrast, LoRa's maximum data rate is limited to around 27 kbps, which is sufficient for transmitting small data packets but inadequate for bandwidth-intensive applications.

 Power Consumption

-Battery life is crucial for IoT devices deployed over extended periods.
-LoRa has a much lower power consumption profile, consuming around 10-100 µA when idle and approx. 20 mA during transmission.
-A report from the International Journal of Software Engineering & Applications (IJSEA) explains that devices using LoRa can operate on a battery for several years without needing a recharge.
+Battery longevity is a crucial consideration for IoT devices deployed over prolonged periods.
+LoRa exhibits a lower power consumption profile, typically consuming around 10-100 µA while idle and approximately 20 mA during transmission.
+The International Journal of Software Engineering & Applications (IJSEA) reported that devices utilizing LoRa can operate on a single battery for multiple years without requiring a recharge.

 Use Cases for Wi-Fi and LoRa in Power Monitoring Solutions